greglook/merkledag-ledger/doc/storage.md

 the goal of this representation is its simplicity.

-There is intentionally no structure provided in this collection to emphasize that each entity must contain all of the data necessary to represent it, including some kind of type keyword.
-While there is no required ordering of the entities, the _preferred_ ordering should be:
+There is intentionally no structure provided in this collection to emphasize that each entity must contain all of the data necessary to represent it.
+While there is no required ordering of the entities, the _preferred_ ordering should
+be:

 - the book entity
 - commodities
 - price history
-- accounts, ordered depth first
+- accounts, in a depth-first traversal
+- invoices, in time order
+    - items following each invoice
 - the transaction journal, in time order:
     - the transaction
-    - any invoices
     - entries such as postings, balance checks, etc

+Implications of this model:
+- Each entity needs some kind of common "type" attribute to distinguish it.
+- Links between entities must be represented by some kind of unique key and "reference" attributes.

 ### Datascript DB

 Another representation we want in order to efficiently answer queries is a Datascript database.
 This is also an in-memory representation and contains several index structures with entity/attribute/value tuples.

+## File Formats

+How can the same dataset be persisted for longer-term storage?

 ### Entity File Tree